-"Never, we think - though the day was rainy - did the Queen's thods of birthday celebration pass off with a produ more general satisfaction; and it beautifu is worthy of note that no one was tiny ch. killed, drowned, or even hurt.
-The tree-planting was confined to no class.
-Rich and poor, learned and ignorant, old and young, men in ate life planted trees ...
-Having all sorts and conditions of the all sorts and conditions of the people interested in the undertak-ing, we have an additional guar-or priv They pu antee that the trees will be pro- They put tected against the assaults of their ten into enamies.
-Strolling cows and bad til peltir boys will be watched; and both, | practical we are bound to say, will be pun-ished with the utmost rigor of the law.
-Many of those who planted trees on Rochlord Square have, ever, on we observe, placed 'protectors' tens and round their respective trees, and the desi their example might well be fol-lowed. via Par.
+"Never, we think - though the cessors day was rainy - did the Queen's thods of birthday celebration pass off with a produ more general satisfaction; and it beautifu is worthy of note that no one was tiny ch. killed, drowned, or even hurt.
+The tree-planting was confined to no class, Rich and poor, learned and ignorant, old and young, men in ignorant, old and young, men in public positions and men in private life planted trees . . .
+Having all sorts and conditions of the people interested in the undertaking, we have an additional guarantee that the trees will be protected.
+They put antee that the trees will be protected. antee that the trees will be pro-tected against the assaults of their ten into enemies.
+Strolling cows and bad boys will be watched; and both, practical we are bound to say, will be punished with the utmost rigor of the law.
+Many of those who planted trees on Rochford Square have, we observe, placed 'protectors' tens and round their respective trees, and the desi their example might well be fol-lowed. operation via Par.
 "Great credit is due the general committee of the Arbour Society as well as the sub-committees and secretaries for each of the Squares: and Messrs.
-R. R. Fitzgerald and A.B.
-Warburton deserve special mention as the projectors of the also to movement."
+R.R.
+Fitzgerald and A. B. Warburton deserve special mention as the projectors of the also to more n basis.
+A room ar very p there is tic oulti is wide availabi son is promoth sometim too ther martens.
+"It is